ozankececioglu/z/README.md

 * Tab completion support (will not currently work if you have PowerTab installed)

-* An in-memory history data file for increased performance.
-Useful for those who are heavy users of the command line

 * Works with registry paths such as `HKLM\Software\....` and NetBIOS paths such as `\\server\share`.

 * Executing `pushd` will record the current directory for use with `z`.